freegazaorg/freegazaorg.github.io/_posts/2023-08-27-We-Shall-Overcome.md

 [https://www.youtube.com/watch?v=-xHk9_X1Sas](https://www.youtube.com/watch?v=-xHk9_X1Sas)

+Episide 7: Taking to Hedy Epstein, Holocaust Survivor

-Episide 7: "In total by August 2023, at least 208 Palestinians - 36 of them children - have been killed by Israeli fire since the first of the year, a rate of almost one fatality per day."
+"In total by August 2023, at least 208 Palestinians - 36 of them children - have been killed by Israeli fire since the first of the year, a rate of almost one fatality per day."
 Why can't we stop Israeli war crimes?
 Why can't we hold their leaders accountable?
 Why is Israel above international law?